tabulify/tabulify/db-transfer/README.md

 The module test cross data system move/copy - loading actions (insert, update, merge)

-This module has only test, the entry code is in
+This module has only test for the package `net.bytle.db.transfer`
-  * `Tabulars.move`
-  * and the package `net.bytle.db.transfer`

 ## Alias